 5. Listen to their side of the story

-When you are talking to someone who hurt your emotions, remember that it is possible that you weren’t the source of their anger and that it was something else that triggered them.
+When you are talking to someone who hurt your emotions, remember that it is possible that you weren’t the source of their anger and that it was something else that upset them.
 It doesn’t justify what they did but they deserve a chance at the table.
 After all, having a conversation is a two-way street.

+We understand that it’s not easy showing compassion for someone who hurt you.
 You might not like what they say, but if you want them to listen to your thoughts and feelings, you also need to be willing to listen to theirs.
 You need to give them a chance to share their perspective on the whole situation.
 Once you’ve heard their side, it’ll put you in a better place to respond to their thoughts.

-Tell them what hurt you.
+If this person is worth keeping around for the long term, the best thing would be to tell them what hurt you.
 Don’t go into long explanations or details of what happened.
 Don’t defend them by saying, “I know you didn’t mean to hurt me.”
 Identify the feelings their actions triggered.
 They might try to interrupt you.
 In that case, tell them politely that you definitely want to hear their thoughts on the matter, but you would like to be heard first.

 You could say something like: